Mastering the 'apx pkgmanagers' Command (with examples)

 Explanation:

-• --name: This argument specifies the name of the package manager configuration to be removed.
+• --name: A flag used to specify the exact name of the configuration to be removed.

 Use case 4: Display information about a specific package manager